-The course is 5000m (5k) long.
+The course is in St Anne’s Park, Clontarf, Dublin 5.
+The course is 2000m (2K) long.
 This has been accurately measured by us with a professional measuring wheel.
-The course is at Gorey District Park, Gorey.
 The course is run entirely on tarmac paths.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
-Dependent on availability, marshals will be at key sections of the course, or signs will be in place.
+Marshals will be located along the course.

 Please remember that the parkrun uses shared paths.
-For the continued success of the event, please give way to other park users.
-This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.
+Please give way to other park users.
+This won't slow you down and will help ensure the overall success of the event.

 Please, wherever possible walk, jog, cycle or use public transport when attending the event.
 If you do have to drive, please consider car-sharing to reduce our impact on both the environment and other park users.
 Please also watch out for other park users when arriving and leaving.
 Parking may be limited so try to arrive early.

-The Gorey parkrun is a fun, free event organised by volunteers for the benefit of everyone.
-We wish to make the run as safe as possible, so runners, spectators and helpers are asked to take care about the following:
+St Anne’s junior parkrun is a fun, free event organised by volunteers for the benefit of everyone.
+To make the event as safe as possible, participants, spectators and volunteers are asked to take note of the following rules and guidelines:

 - Lyme Disease is a bacterial infection spread to humans by infected ticks.
 Consider protecting yourself by wearing repellent when at parkrun events in grassy or wooded areas.
 See lymediseaseuk.com for further details.